 What skills do you need to become a freelance digital marketer?

 Digital marketing has many domains.
 Each domain has its own set of specific hard (technical) skills.
-However, there are also skills necessary no matter what domain you want to specialize in.
+However, there are also common freelance skills irrespective of the domain you want to specialize in.
 These skills include:

 All digital content begins with the written word.
-That’s why having solid writing skills is a must.
+That’s why having solid content-writing skills is a must.
 Even if you or your client decide to hire a freelance writer or copywriter separately, you still need to know enough to be able to spot good writing/copywriting, critique drafts, and give useful suggestions.
 Learning the basics of content marketing will help you gain confidence.

 Search engine optimization is essential whether you’re publishing blog posts, LinkedIn articles, Amazon or Etsy product descriptions, or app store descriptions.
 With SEO, it’s easier for your target audience to find your digital content.
 Without it, you’ll have to rely on paid ads and referrals to get eyeballs on your stuff.
 You only need the foundations of SEO, unless you want to specialize in providing SEO services to clients.

-It doesn’t matter whether you want to provide email marketing services or manage Facebook ads: you absolutely must know how to collect and analyze marketing data.
+It does not matter whether you want to provide email marketing services or manage Facebook ads: you absolutely must know how to collect and analyze marketing data.
 Almost every aspect of digital marketing can be measured, tracked, and optimized, and that’s why knowledge of marketing analytics is crucial.

 On top of hard and soft marketing skills, you also need to have essential business skills.
 Remember, you’re in business for yourself now.
 These skills are required to set up and run a profitable business.
 They include: